Ebers Papyrus: Medical knowledge

 The Ebers Papyrus is written in hieratic Egyptian writing and represents the most extensive and best-preserved record of ancient Egyptian medicine known.

 The scroll contains over 842 magical formulas and folk remedies and general injuries.
 It contains many incantations meant to turn away disease-causing demons and there is also evidence of a long tradition of empiricism.

 The papyrus contains a "treatise on the heart".
 It notes that the heart is the centre of the blood supply, with vessels attached for every member of the body.

 The ancient Egyptians seem to have known little about the kidneys and made the heart the meeting point of a number of vessels which carried all the fluids of the body –blood, tears, urine and semen.

 Mental disorders are detailed in a chapter of the papyrus called the Book of Hearts.
 Disorders such as depression and dementia are covered.
 The descriptions of these disorders suggest that Egyptians conceived of mental and physical diseases in much the same way.

 The papyrus contains chapters on contraception, diagnosis of pregnancy and other gynecological matters, intestinal disease and parasites, eye and skin problems, dentistry, the surgical treatment of abscesses and tumors, bone-setting, and burns.

 The "channel theory" was prevalent at the time of writing of the Ebers papyrus; it suggested that unimpeded flow of bodily fluids is a prerequisite for good health.

 The Ebers papyrus may be considered a precursor of ancient Greek humoral pathology and the subsequently established theory of humorism, providing a historical connection between ancient Egypt, ancient Greece, and medieval medicine.

-Examples of medical remedies

-Examples of remedies in the Ebers Papyrus include: